St Leonard's Church, Linley, Shropshire

 A particularly charming addition is the altar triptych of a cross and angels painted on board, by Harry Burrows circa 1870.

-Access to the church is via a sloping grass path through churchyard.
+Access to the church off the B4373.
+Access to the church is via a sloping grass path through the churchyard from an unmetalled track.

 Disabled access information